tuye04/tuye04/README.md

 - 👋 Hi, I’m Isacko Tuye
-- 👀 I’m interested in backend programming
+- 👀 I’m interested in backend computer programming
 - 🌱 I’m currently learning go
 - 💞️ I’m looking to collaborate on Mobile and Web applications
 - 📫 How to reach me on whytuye@gmail.com